 - No. of PSGs supported by CS (space, sessions, facilitation etc.) - No. of CS who mobilized local resources to support TB patients and families - No. of events/ efforts conducted collaboratively between local community structures and with NTEP

-represent and re the most vulnera populations

-Sensitize CS

-Develop IEC materials for CS
+- Sensitize CS - Develop IEC materials for CS